 There are also tools available to track pins (and views of pins) from your site. (http://pinterest.com/source/yourwebsite.com) You can use these tools to see what is catching your audience’s collective eye.
 What works, what doesn’t work, what could use a little more work?
 Maybe you need to stock up on something that’s getting a lot of attention before the holiday rush.
 And don’t forget about the tools that will add a “Pin It” button to your website, to make it easier for your audience to pin to their Pinterest boards.

-Is Pinterest right for you?
+Is Pinterest right for your business?

 There are so many advantages to using Pinterest, but before jumping in, it’s also important to make sure the effort and time investment is worth it.
 Like any social media platform, first, see if your audience is there and if they are looking for what you have to offer.
 Once you know that, then develop a strategy.
 How often will you pin?
 What type of content will you share?
 How will you drive people from Pinterest back to your site and into your sales funnel?